-VWO’s Bayesian powered statistics engine, SmartStats, helps you take smarter conversion optimization decisions by not only giving you the probability of one variation beating the other, but also the potential loss associated with its deployment.
-With SmartStats, you can move away from relying solely on reaching statistical significance or running tests for a set period of time, and can conclude tests faster and expect more accurate results.
+VWO’s Bayesian-powered statistics engine, SmartStats, helps you make smarter conversion rate optimization decisions by not only giving you the probability of one variation beating the other but also the potential loss associated with its deployment.
+With SmartStats, you can move away from relying solely on reaching statistical significance or running tests for a set period of time and can conclude tests faster and expect more accurate results.
 SmartStats helps you make intelligent business decisions, faster and gain a competitive edge over your competitors.

 A traditional Frequentist test would only provide a yes/no answer if variation A is different from variation B. Also, the test results are valid only after you have obtained a sufficient number of visitors in your test.

 However, VWO’s Bayesian powered statistics engine, SmartStats, provides you the odds of one variation beating the other and also the underlying potential loss in sales associated with each variation.
 Both metrics remain valid throughout the duration of the test.